matthewlmaloney/csce240_f21_p4/ProjectDescription.md

     banana
    ```
    - Then findMinHamming(data, "apply!") would return a vector holding (1, 2) where 1 indicates the index of the match ("apple") and 2 indicates the hamming distance (2)
+   - **If there is a tie, it should just return the first minimum in the data vector**
+   - **You should ignore the hamming distance to the word itself**
 3. `void printMinDistance(const vector<string> &data, string word, const vector<int> min)`
    - Should print out in the form: "The minimum hamming distance for `word` is `min[1]` (matching word: `data[min[0]]`)"
    - Example data vector, word and output